ramakrishna-psvs/ramakrishna-psvs.github.io/content/post/genetics.md

 CRISPR is a family of DNA sequences found in organisms such as bacteria.
 They are used to detect and destroy DNA from similar bacteriophages during subsequent infections.

-Cas9 is a protein which plays a vital role in immunological defence against DNA viruses and is used genetic engineering applications.
+Cas9 is a protein which plays a vital role in immunological defence against DNA viruses and is used in the genetic engineering process.

-And when you combine those two it becomes an editor, not for videos but for genes by precisely cutting parts of your DNA and then you can replace it with the programmed DNA- made in a lab and its capable of changing a certain function in your body.
+And when you combine those two it becomes an editor, not for videos but for genes, not premier pro but CRISPR-Cas9, it precisely cuts parts of your DNA and then replaces it with the programmed DNA- made in a lab and which means you are now capable of changing a certain function in your body.

 Bioinformatics is for the tech savy biology geeks because it uses computers to maintain, track, analyse the biological data, it includes database computing, molecular biology, data analysis and many more.

 The Encyclopaedia of DNA Elements (ENCODE) was the first and largest international effort to characterize the functional side of the human genome.
 This massive resource has insights about gene regulation, evolution and diseases.